yusufaine/tp/docs/DeveloperGuide.md

 ### UI component
 (TO UPDATE)

-The **API** of this component is specified in [`Ui.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/Ui.java)
+The **API** of this component is specified in [`Ui.java`](https://github.com/se-edu/recipebook-level3/tree/master/src/main/java/seedu/recipe/ui/Ui.java)

 ![Structure of the UI Component](images/UiClassDiagram.png)

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `RecipeListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
-For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)
+For example, the layout of the [`MainWindow`](https://github.com/se-edu/recipebook-level3/tree/master/src/main/java/seedu/recipe/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/recipebook-level3/tree/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,

 * executes user commands using the `Logic` component.
 * listens for changes to `Model` data so that the UI can be updated with the modified data.
 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-* depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+* depends on some classes in the `Model` component, as it displays `Recipe` object residing in the `Model`.

 ### Logic component